 Basic Life Support (BLS) Certification

 In order to be a practicing RN, nurses must hold basic life support certification from the American Red Cross.
 Olivet College offers a two-credit course in first aid through which its students may earn BLS certification.
-Students in the Olivet College BSN degree completion program may earn college credit for BLS certification as follows:
+Students in the Olivet College RN-BSN Program may earn college credit for BLS certification as follows:

 - Olivet College will award two credits for basic life support certification from the American Red Cross if the certification was not taken as part of a college course that is already counted in credit totals for the degree.
 For example, a student who has completed a credit-bearing college first aid course through which the BLS was earned cannot receive two credits for both the first aid course and the BLS certification.

 To have the BLS certification considered for college credit, a student will submit a copy of both sides of a current BLS certification card along with a completed “Flex Credits Assessment Form,” available from a nursing program advisor.
 After submission of this material, students will receive written notification of the college’s action regarding approval of the credits to be awarded.

 Each student at Olivet College is a unique individual with distinct interests and needs; she or he may wish to consider completing one or more elective courses at Olivet College to complement her or his leaning in pursuit of the BSN degree.

 - To earn Olivet College elective credits toward the BSN degree, students should first consult an academic adviser for a list of suggested electives and to discuss the benefits of the different course options.